NSFA Staff

 Caitlyn Creelman, Farm & Workforce Development Manager

-Caitlyn Creelman grew up in Bass River, NS, and attended Dalhousie University in Halifax for a B.A., double majoring in Economics and International Development Studies.
-After her studies, Caitlyn stayed in the city for a couple of years before spending a 14 month stint in Labrador and then 5 years in northern Saskatchewan.
-She has an 12 year old rescue beagle that has been by her side through all the moves.
+Caitlyn attended Dalhousie University in Halifax for a B.A., double majoring in Economics and International Development Studies.
+After her studies, Caitlyn stayed in the city for a few years before spending a 14 month stint in Labrador followed by 5 years in northern Saskatchewan before finally returning home to Nova Scotia in 2021.

-Caitlyn has always had a community focus in both her work and volunteer life.
-She has been an active member of Search and Rescue for many years, a board member for the local housing authority and a participant in MMIWG and Every Child Matters fundraising/events.
+From working in isolated areas to being an active member of Search and Rescue and a Big Brothers Big Sisters volunteer, Caitlyn has always had a community focus in both her work and volunteer life.
 She is passionate about people and wants to see everyone be given the opportunity to lead a fulfilling and safe life.

 Favourite Book – The Edible Woman by Margaret Atwood